Karine91/Karine91/README.md

 Frontend Developer
 ------------------

-A Frontend Development with 7 years of experience, predominantly in React.
+A Frontend Developer with 7 years of experience, predominantly in React.
 Collaborative team player with a commitment to lifelong learning.

 * 🌍  I'm based in Slovakia
 * ✉️  You can contact me at [gulkarine91@gmail.com](mailto:gulkarine91@gmail.com)